 Al-Hosseiny, a reporter for the privately-owned newspaper al-Shoura, and his co-worker Ghoneim, disappeared for more than two weeks, and local police denied having them in custody, local media reported and al-Hosseiny’s father confirmed.

-Mokhtar Mounir, a lawyer for the Association for Freedom of Thought and Expression who is providing legal assistance to Ghoneim and al-Hosseiny, told CPJ that he sent a letter to North Cairo’s prosecutor-general Mohamed Abdelsalam on September 19, inquiring about the journalists’ whereabouts.
+Mokhtar Mounir, a lawyer for ATFE who is providing legal assistance to Ghoneim and al-Hosseiny, told CPJ that he sent a letter to North Cairo’s prosecutor-general Mohamed Abdelsalam on September 19, 2017 inquiring about the journalists’ whereabouts.

 On September 26, the journalists appeared in front of Homeland Security prosecutors for the first time, without authorities alerting their families or lawyer, Mounir told CPJ and local media reported.
 Prosecutors detained al-Hosseiny for 15 days and released Ghoneim pending trial, Mounir told CPJ.
 Al-Hosseiny is facing charges of “belonging to a banned group” and “disseminating false news,” his lawyer told CPJ.
-The journalist was questioned about his photo essays and video reports covering corruption for al-Shoura and freelance work he did for the pro-government broadcaster al-Asema, according to his lawyer.
+The journalist was questioned about his photo essays and video reports covering corruption for al-Shoura and freelance work for the pro-government broadcaster al-Asema, according to his lawyer.
+Al-Shoura did not immediately respond to CPJ’s email requesting comment.

 On October 8, 2017 the journalist’s family and lawyer were able to see him briefly when he was transferred to Cairo’s Supreme Homeland Security Court for arraignment, Mounir told CPJ.